 About Us

-The health care industry is among the most carbon-intensive service sectors in the industrialized world.
-US health care greenhouse gas emissions account for approximately 8.5% of domestic US greenhouse gas emissions,– which is about a quarter of all global greenhouse gas emissions.
-In addition to spending more on health care than any other high-income nation, the US produces significantly more greenhouse gas emissions per patient than any other country.
-(Health affairs 39, No. 12 (2020) 2071-2079).
-Researchers believe that
+The health care industry is among the most carbon-intensive service sector in the industrialized world.
+US health care accounts for approximately 8.5% of greenhouse gas emissions in the United States, which is about a quarter of the global total.
+In addition to spending more on health care than any other high-income nation, the US produces significantly more greenhouse gas emissions per patient than any other country (Health affairs 39, No. 12 (2020) 2071-2079).

 To develop sustainable health care practices by decarbonizing our own operations, training eco-literate future healthcare leaders, and researching sustainable solutions that improve human and planetary health.